1989 Liberal Party of Australia leadership spill

 A spill of the leadership of the Liberal Party of Australia took place on 9 May 1989, following internal maneuverings by supporters of John Howard's long-time rival, Andrew Peacock.
-The spill was won by Andrew Peacock over John Howard by 44 votes to 27.
+The spill was won by Peacock over Howard by 44 votes to 27.

 Background

 During 1988 Liberal Party President John Elliott was the subject of much leadership speculation which undermined John Howard's leadership.
-This ended after the seat which Elliott sought, Higgins, didn't become available.
+This ended after the safe Liberal seat which Elliott sought, Higgins, didn't become available.
 In February, Elliott said confidentially to former leader and current deputy leader Andrew Peacock, that he would support Peacock in a leadership challenge against Howard.

 In late 1988 John Howard promoted his policy of One Australia which called for an end to Multiculturalism and called for the rate of Asian immigration to Australia to be reduced.
 There were widespread objections to the policy from within the Liberal Party, including from Victoria Opposition Leader and future Premier Jeff Kennett, New South Wales Premier Nick Greiner, former Prime Minister Malcolm Fraser, and former immigration ministers Ian Macphee and Michael MacKellar.
-Some political commentators later postulated that the dissent within the Liberal Party over immigration policy weakened Howard's leadership position, contributing to him being overthrown as Liberal Party leader by Andrew Peacock.
+Some political commentators later postulated that the dissent within the Liberal Party over immigration policy weakened Howard's leadership position, contributing to him being overthrown as Liberal Party leader by Peacock.

-A group of Peacock supporters, nicknamed "The Cardinals" worked behind the scenes for most of year to get the numbers to replace Howard with Peacock.
-By the time that former shadow minister Ian Macphee lost his preselection, it was decided that the time was right to move against Howard.
-Firstly Senate leader Fred Chaney, Peacock's first choice as deputy, was persuaded to reluctantly switch his support, then, Peacock, Chaney, and Chaney's Senate deputy Austin Lewis, being other members of the leadership team, informed Howard that 40 members wanted the matter of leadership raised at the next party meeting.
+A core group of Peacock supporters, nicknamed "The Cardinals", conceived plans in the Canberra apartment of one of the Cardinal's, John Moore.
+Elliott, unable to enter parliament, also lent his support to them to oust Howard.
+They worked behind the scenes for most of year to get the numbers to replace Howard with Peacock.
+By the time that former shadow minister Ian Macphee lost his pre-selection, followed soon after by Roger Shipton (who held out against Elliot in Higgins) also was defeated for pre-selection by Peter Costello.
+After these pre-selection's, it was decided that the time was right to move against Howard.

-Despite being a key architect in Peacock's comeback, Wilson Tuckey stood for the deputy's position against Peacock's choice of deputy, Senator Chaney, but was eliminated in the first ballot.
+Peacock wished for Howard's old friend, senator Fred Chaney, to become his deputy leader.
+It was arranged for on that weekend for Western Australian MP Peter Shack to visit Chaney's home and inform him that there was going to be a leadership challenge the following Tuesday, that the Cardinals had the numbers for it to be successful, and that Chaney could either be a part of it or not.
+He was shocked at the revelation, but had no hesitation in believing Shack.
+Reluctantly, after a discussion with his wife, Chaney decided to switch his support, rationalising that he could have remained loyal but it would inevitably precipitate a days long row, which would be very public and very damaging, or could instead remain silent and let it all happen as discreetly as possible.
+On the same day, Peacock was in Melbourne meeting Elliot's allies when he was informed, by phone, that Chaney had reticently agreed to back Peacock.